bevyengine/bevy-website/content/learn/book/handling-input/input-patterns.md

 `on_message` only checks for the existence of a new message.
 It doesn't allow us to see the potential state of that message.
-On the other hand, our input systems do allow us to explicitly check the state of the message, which will almost always be the preferred way of using input data for conditionally running systems.
+On the other hand, our input system conditions do allow us to explicitly check the state of the message, which will almost always be the preferred way of using input data for conditionally running systems.

 [`on_message`]: https://docs.rs/bevy/latest/bevy/ecs/prelude/fn.on_message.html